balamod/balamod/docs/src/contributing.md

 # Contributing Guide

-This guide is intended to help you get started with contributing to the game.
+This guide is intended to help you get started with contributing to the game mod-loader.
 If you have any questions, feel free to ask in the [Discord server](https://discord.gg/p7DeW7pSzA).

 ## Creating a Pull Request